British Rail Class 168

-The Class 168 Clubman is a British diesel multiple unit (DMU) passenger train used on Chiltern Line services between London Marylebone and the West Midlands.
+The Class 168 Clubman is a British diesel-hydraulic multiple unit passenger train used on Chiltern Line services between London Marylebone and the West Midlands.
 The trains were built by Adtranz at the Derby Litchurch Lane Works in several batches from 1998.

 The first batch was classified 168/0 under TOPS and resembled the Class 165 units previously built by BREL York.
 The Networker-design cab was an interim solution pending the design of a completely new cab for further Turbostar batches.
 Subsequent builds, subclassed as 168/1 and 168/2, were constructed at the same time as the Class 170 Turbostar and thus are part of the Turbostar family of trains.

-The first batch of Clubman 168/0 carriages ordered by Chiltern Railways were the first units ordered by any train operating company since the privatisation of the UK industry in 1996.
-They were delivered as 3-car sets but later lengthened to 4-car sets.
+History

-One unit has been converted to hybrid operation as of 2022.
+Network SouthEast originally planned the Class 168 for its expansion of service on the Chiltern Main Line to Birmingham Snow Hill or New Street.
+These units were planned to have a higher top speed of 100 mph and better acceleration than the Class 165 Networker Turbo DMU trains.
+In the event, privatisation intervened before Network SouthEast acquired any trains.

-Description
+In September 1996, Chiltern Railways ordered four trains from Adtranz at a cost of £34 million, first units ordered by any train operating company since the privatisation of the UK rail industry.
+These Clubman 168/0 trains were delivered as 3-car sets but later lengthened to 4-car sets.

-Seating
+One unit has been converted to hybrid operation as of 2022, but is to be reverted to normal specifications following failed operations.

-A typical Class 168 consists of 2+2 standard-class seating throughout, arranged either around tables or in airline-style seating with pull-down tables.
-The majority of seats are facing seats.
-The Class 168 is carpeted throughout with luggage racks, air conditioning, and two or more toilets per set (one for disabled users, with baby changing facilities).
-Passenger information systems are fitted in every car and on the outside of class 168/2 cars.
+In 2023, Chiltern announced the refurbishment of the entire class 168 fleet, costing £10.7 million.
+The units are receiving new carpets, reupholstered seats, 5G Wi-Fi & charging points, as well as a new revised livery.
+The first unit to be refurbished was unveiled on 10 October 2024.